forcedotcom/salesforcedx-vscode/contributing/tests.md

 - ts-jest enables us to compile on the fly so no need for compilation while writing unit tests.
 - Jest [Docs](https://jestjs.io/docs/getting-started) are very good.
 - There is a shared top level jest config file for [unit](https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/config/jest.base.config.js) and [integration](https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/config/jest.integration.config.js) tests.
 The unit test configuration is shared between the exisiting tests in the unit directory and the tests in the jest directory.
+  - Each module requires a `jest.config.js` configuration file that extends the shared base configuration file.
+If you add initial jest tests to a package be sure to create one or the jest tests will not execute properly.
+Any package specific jest configuration can be configured in the package level file.
+See [Configuring Jest](https://jestjs.io/docs/configuration).
-- There is a top level jest setup script [setup-jest.js](https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/scripts/setup-jest.ts) where we are stubbing the vscode module.
+- There is a top level jest setup script [setup-jest.js](https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/scripts/setup-jest.ts) where we are [mocking the vscode module](#virtual-mocked-vscode-module).
-  -Jest is automatically injected into the tests so we don’t need to worry about importing jest, expect, etc.
+- Jest is automatically injected into the tests so we don’t need to worry about importing jest, expect, etc.
+- Jest is currently configured to [resetAllMocks](https://jestjs.io/docs/configuration#resetmocks-boolean) after each tests.
+Unit tests should never have dependencies on the execution of other tests.
+This ensures that we don't have to manage restoring or resetting mocked values in individual test or suites of tests.

+#### Virtual Mocked vscode Module

+Making use of the ability to have mocked virtural modules in jest enabled us to stub out the vscode module for unit tests.
+This is required due to vscode extensions only having the `@types/vscode` module installed locally during development.
+The vscode module is only available when executed on a running instance of vscode.

+The mock is defined in [setup-jest.js](https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/scripts/setup-jest.ts) and is automatically injected for all tests.

+Best Practices around the mocked vscode modules.

+- If you find a property that is not currently available in the mock please add it.
+- The mocked module should only mock the high level properties.
+Resolving/returning values should be left to the individual test suite setup so that we can avoid having to adhere to particular behavior across tests.
+- Be aware that the mock call is only executed once during test execution and then resolves for all imports executed during the test run.
+Individual mocked properties on the module are reset after each test.